prathameshd30/prime-headers/README.md

 ### Cons

-1. This method is optimised for ease of use, however, defining multiple data structures in the same file may (read WILL) lead to **slower compilation times** due to large compilation units because of the coupling of interfaces (headers & prototypes) and the actual functionality (function definitions) itself.
+1. This method is optimised for ease of use (probably for beginners because it primarily works with pointers to structs), however, defining multiple data structures in the same file may (read WILL) lead to **slower compilation times** due to large compilation units because of the coupling of interfaces (headers & prototypes) and the actual functionality (function definitions) itself.
 2. **Poor support** (slow) for Intellisense and similar code intelligence tools.

 > This project is a side-effect of trying to develop a command-line tool for easier use of generic data structures, which splits the interface and the function definitions, leading to better compilation times.